-We value learning that is accessible to all learners whatever their background, level of study and/or protected characteristic
+We value learning that is accessible to all learners whatever their background or level of study.

 Learners must have comparable learning opportunities whatever their cultural, economical or personal circumstances.
 This implies that activities and resources are accessible to all students, either directly or through the provision of alternative paths so that all learners have similar experiences.

 The use of visual, audio and multimedia files is encouraged as a way to expand learning content that is usually text based